 - Portability and size

-If I’m looking at gas-powered log splitters, I pay attention to the splitting pressure.
-A five-horsepower log splitter with a two-stage pump should offer at least 2500 psi of pressure, which is more than enough to split oak and other hardwoods.
+When looking at gas-powered log splitters, I always pay attention to the splitting pressure.
+A five-horsepower log splitter with a two-stage pump should offer at least 2500 psi of pressure, enough to split oak and other hardwoods.